alsace-research/era5_pipeline/README.md

 **Local**

 The Dask and Xarray stack has many similarities between a local cluster, distributed cluster, or a HPC cluster.
 The difference lies in the configuration of the workflow.
+Though, it is fast enough to run locally.

 **Distributed in Cloud**
 The process will run Python code which can be distributed and scaled across many memory-optimized (ARM is a good choice) machines in the cloud.